-Skin is the largest organ of our body and forms a protective layer called the epidermis.
+The skin is the largest organ of the body and forms a protective layer called the epidermis.
 Healthy skin is covered by a fine film of moisture containing tiny droplets of lipids (fat).

 Causes of Dry Skin

-- Innate deficiency in the sebum glands of the skin.
-Patients with this tendency formless fat due to the nature of their skin resulting in dry patches of skin.
+There is an innate deficiency in the sebum glands of the skin.
+Patients with this tendency formless fat due to the nature of their skin, resulting in dry patches of skin.

 - Frequent practice of washing with soap has a similar effect and can degrade the natural lipid film.